martinsmeder/scraping_loop/SPEC.md

 Success means getting all 933 items plus the 3 success messages, with no missing fields.

+Status meanings:

+- `success`: the run reached the full goal
+- `fail`: the run completed without crashing, but did not reach the full goal
+- `crash`: a technical/runtime problem prevented the run from completing normally

 ## Duration

 Keep running the loop until one of these conditions are met: